thecameraguy/NodeJsWithTSandRXJS/README.md

 # NodeJsWithTSandRXJS
-Experimenting with writing Node.js with express.js middleware with Typescript and RxJS
+Experimenting with writing Node.js with express.js middleware, mongoose/MongoDB with Typescript and RxJS

 to run:
 ```